0cjs/sedoc/app/Storage/dropbox.md

 another browser?) if available, or print the URL to be copied to another browser if headless. .
 Note that merely unsetting `$DISPLAY` on a system where a graphical browser is available will not print the URL.

+In either case, remember to turn off stuff in selective sync to keep it from trying to bring over many hundreds of GB of stuff.

 `$HOME/Dropbox` may be a symlink, but I think I saw some issues with that.